 If you have already completed your will, a simple codicil may be used to add a gift for Wayne State.
 If you have not yet created your will to ensure that your estate is handled according to your wishes, this can be easily accomplished.
 Regardless of the size or complexity of your estate, a will is necessary to create a bequest.
 If you do not make your own estate plans, the laws of the state in which you reside will determine how your assets are distributed after your lifetime.
-On the next page is suggested language to take to your attorney for use in drafting your bequest.
+Below is suggested language to take to your attorney for use in drafting your bequest.

 If you have named Wayne State University in your will or trust, please let us know so we can ensure that your gift is used according to your wishes.
 Notifying us of your plans will enable us to plan for the use of your future gift and to invite you to join The Old Main Society, an organization created to recognize alumni and others who name Wayne State University in their estate plans.
 A future gift of $10,000 or more qualifies you for recognition in the university's prestigious Anthony Wayne Society.
 However, if you prefer to remain anonymous, we will keep your name and gift in strict confidence.

-Please contact the Planned Gifts Office for more information or visit our Web site: www.giving.wayne.edu.
+Please contact the Planned Gifts Office for more information or visit our website: www.giving.wayne.edu.